 After working in several restaurants in the south of Spain, Cris ventured north to walk the Camino de Santiago.
 At the end of her journey she decided to volunteer in a hostel, preparing meals for those who travelled through.
 One evening in the hostel, she found herself working alongside Andy, and noticed how well they complimented each other.
 Thus began her Alpine adventure.

-Since then, she's been working as a chalet chef during the winter months, and in various hospitality roles over the summers.
+Since then, she's been working as a chalet chef during the winter months, and in various hospitality roles over each summer.
 Always affording herself enough time to travel in order to explore new flavours and styles.